bbbradsmith/hatariB/README.md

   * The TT and Falcon machines have a small non-volatile RAM (NVRAM) that stores system settings.
 This is saved to **system/hatarib.nvram** when the content is closed.
 * TOS ROMs:
   * The TOS ROM can be chosen in the core option *Sstem > TOS ROM*.
-  * The default TOS ROM is **system/tos.img**, but *[EmuTOS 1024k](https://emutos.sourceforge.io/)* is provided as a free substitute.
+  * The default TOS ROM is **system/tos.img**, but *[EmuTOS](https://emutos.sourceforge.io/)* is provided built-in as a free substitute.
   * Additional TOS ROMs can be supplied in **system/hatarib/**, up to a limit of 100 files.
   * *EmuTOS* is compatible with most software, but not all.
 In most incompatibility cases it will show a "Panic" message at boot.
-  * *EmuTOS 1024k* is the default, with a full feature set, and univeral support for all emulated machine types.
+  * *EmuTOS 1024k* has a full feature set, and univeral support for all emulated machine types.
   * *EmuTOS 192uk* may be slightly more compatible with *ST* software, but provides fewer features.
-With a colour monitor it starts up in 50hz by default.
+With a colour monitor it starts up in 50hz.
+This was chosen as a default for the greatest compatibility with games.
   * *EmuTOS 192us* is similar to *192uk* but instead starts in 60hz.
   * Most other TOS files are only compatible with certain machines.
 * On-Screen Keyboard: